 Delhi is a place where you will find historic monuments everywhere.
-Delhi has got so many things to offer to someone who love travelling.
-From this end to that end, these ancient buildings and monuments narrate the glory of this place which has been the centre of attraction for everyone since beginning.
+Delhi has got so many things to offer to someone who loves traveling.
+From this end to that end, these ancient buildings and monuments narrate the glory of this place which has been the center of attraction for everyone since the beginning.
 One such monument is Qutub Minar.
 Yes, you know it right.
 You must have visited this place.
 You must have heard a lot, read a lot.
 But there are so many things you don’t know about Qutub Minar.
 You, you got it right.
-There are certain facts which are lesser known about Qutub Minar.
+There are certain facts that are lesser-known about Qutub Minar.
 So here in this post, you will get to know the things you don’t know about Qutub Minar.
 Also, take a photo tour through this majestic minaret.

 Things You Don’t Know about Qutub Minar

-The majestic, the gigantic and the magnificent piece of architecture, Qutub Minar is among the most famous monuments of New Delhi.
-It is clearly visible from metro if you are travelling in yellow line from Gurgaon to New Delhi.
+The majestic, the gigantic, and the magnificent piece of architecture, Qutub Minar is among the most famous monuments of New Delhi.
+It is clearly visible from the metro if you are traveling in the yellow line from Gurgaon to New Delhi.
 At Qutub Minar metro station, from inside the metro, you can see the sky touching minaret, standing gloriously on the earth ever since it is made, hundreds of years back.
-Here are some lesser known facts about Qutub Minar which you may have missed probably.
+Here are some lesser-known facts about Qutub Minar which you may have missed probably.
 Hence, I have listed some of the interesting things you don’t know about Qutub Minar.

 List of the things you don’t know about Qutub Minar

-- Qutub Minar was built as a victory tower after defeat of last Hindu Kingdom in Delhi.
+- Qutub Minar was built as a victory tower after the defeat of the last Hindu Kingdom in Delhi.

 - Qutub Minar is a UNESCO World Heritage Site.